stock2shop/website/archetypes/getting-started-push.md

 along with our terminology.
 Added to that, there are certain concepts that you the client have the ability to manage in your own capacity.
 We have prepared documentation that describes all our concepts, [here](/help/how-it-works "How it works")

+## Support
+For more assistance regarding our technical support, please log a ticket directly from your Stock2Shop console, alternatively send an email to support@stock2shop.com